Visa requirements for Jordan

 Who can enter Jordan without visa

-Citizens of Bahrain, Egypt, Israel (at the Sheikh Hussein border crossing and the Wadi Araba crossing), Kuwait, Lebanon, Oman, the Palestinian Authority (with a passport issued by the Palestinian Authority), Qatar, Saudi Arabia, Turkey, and the United Arab Emirates can enter Jordan visa-free for varying periods, typically up to three months.
+Jordan allows visa-free entry for citizens of several countries, primarily from the Middle East region.
+Nationals of Bahrain, Egypt, Israel (only at the Sheikh Hussein and Wadi Araba border crossings), Kuwait, Lebanon, Oman, the Palestinian Authority (with a passport issued by the Palestinian Authority), Qatar, Saudi Arabia, Turkey, and the United Arab Emirates can enter Jordan without a visa for varying periods, typically up to 90 days.

 Who needs a visa to enter Jordan?